Abu Dhabi-owned Unifrutti eyes further Latam growth after fresh acquisitions

 Under ADQ, Unifrutti is looking to grow and Latin America seemed the right place for the "initial phase" of its plans.

-"Mexico is a very interesting country.
-We have to assess the best way to penetrate Mexico in terms of production," he said.
-"Colombia to a lesser extent on avocado is an option, but it's a bit difficult, so we have to be careful on how we approach it."
-(Reporting by Gabriel Araujo Editing by Marguerita Choy)
+"Mexico is a very interesting producing region.
+We have to assess the best way to penetrate the country in terms of production and sourcing, of berries and avocados for instance," he said.
+"Colombia to a lesser extent for avocado, although probably more challenging."
+(Reporting by Gabriel Araujo Editing by Marguerita Choy and Diane Craft)